 select count() from (select obs_id from v_obs_pos group by obs_id having count() > 1 limit 1) as foo;

 ofop=# select count() from (select id from obs group by id having count() > 1 limit 1) as foo;

 "Note: 'id' initially appeared suitable but does not contain unique data, so is not suitable."

 This error does not appear to be genuine.

-#1 Updated by gjm - over 11 years ago
+#1 Updated by gjm - about 12 years ago